opendocsg/slw-judgments-backfill/2014_SGHC_191/report.md

 **Is the defence of fair comment available to the defendant?**

-85     The fair comment defence is founded upon the protection and promotion of freedom of comment by anyone on matters of public interest: _Overseas-Chinese Banking Corp Ltd v Wright Norman and others and another suit_ [1994] 3 SLR(R) 410 at [32].
+85     The fair comment defence is founded upon the protection and promotion of freedom of comment by anyone on matters of public interest: _Overseas-Chinese Banking Corp Ltd v Wright Norman and others and another suit_ <span class="citation">[1994] 3 SLR(R) 410</span> at [32].
 To establish this defence, the following elements must be satisfied:

  (a) the words complained of must be comments, though they may consist of or include inference of facts;